A unified approach to structural limits, and limits of graphs with bounded tree-depth: Modelings

-In this section, we show that the most we can expect is that {\rps}s are limit objects for sequence of sparse structures, and we conjecture that an unavoidable qualtitative jump occurs for notions of limit structures, which coincides with the nowhere dense/somewhere dense fronteer (see Conjecture~\ref{conj:nd}).
+We introduced a notion of limit objects --- called modelings --- for sequences of sparse graphs and structures, which is a natural generalization of graphings.
+These limit objects are defined by considering a probability measure on a \rss.
+In this section, we show that the most we can expect is that {\rps}s are limit objects for sequence of sparse structures, and we conjecture that an unavoidable qualitative jump occurs for notions of limit structures, which coincides with the nowhere dense/somewhere dense frontier (see Conjecture~\ref{conj:nd}).